 Neighbourhood Learning Centre

-As part of the plan to build two new schools, the New Westminster School District secured funding from the BC Government’s Neighbourhood Learning Centres (NLC) program to build dedicated community use space at Qayqayt Elementary and Fraser River Middle schools.
-We are very excited to have these NLCs and to be able to offer an array of programs and services to serve the neighbourhood needs.
+As part of the plan to build our two most recent schools, the New Westminster School District secured funding from the BC Government’s Neighbourhood Learning Centres (NLC) program to build dedicated community-use space at Qayqayt Elementary and Fraser River Middle schools.
+We are very excited to have these NLCs and to be able to offer an array of programs and services to serve neighbourhood needs.